PavanRangani/docs/docs/prd/philanthropy/export.md

     - Payment Date
   - Payment Type
     - Shows type of payment.
-    - If Payment  has `Stock Name`, shows that stock name in the `Payment Type` column.
+    - If Payment has `Stock Name`, shows that stock name with the `Payment Type` .
 Otherwise show only payment mode.
-    - If payment has `Investment Fund Name`  , shows that company name in the `Payment type` column.
-      - For e.g : `For Public type :Public - ADIC (adic)`.
+      - For e.g : If payment type is public.
+And It has stock name.
+Show public type column as `Public - ADIC (ACID)`.
   - Quantity
     - Show total shares of the paid payment.
     - Decimal allowed